MirjamFi/BioGraphVisart/README.md

 **Edges** are interactions between genes taken from the edge attribute *\<data key="e_interaction"\>...\</data\>*.
 Edge arrows representation depends on the interaction type (see [kegg.js](https://www.kegg.jp/kegg/xml/docs/)) and is shown in the table ***Interactions***.
 Default edge arrow is 'vee'.

-Nodes are **color**ed by numeric or boolean attribute values you can select from the drop-down menu *Choose node's attribute*.
+Nodes are **color**ed by numeric or boolean attribute values you can select from the drop-down menu *Select Coloring Attribute*.
 If no such attributes are available the nodes are white.
 The **legend node** in the graph displays the selected attribute's name and the value range (blue: low values/false, red: high values/true, white: 0 or undefined).

 In addition, the **node shape** can be changed according to boolean node attributes.
-Select the attribute from the second drop-down menu *Choose node's attribute* and select the shape from *Choose shape* drop-down menu.
+Select the attribute from the second drop-down menu *Select Shape Attribute* and select the shape from *Select Shape* drop-down menu.
 If the attribute is true for a node, the shape is changed accordingly.

 The generated graph can be **download**ed as *png, svg* or *json*.
 A file name can be given (without file ending) but it is not necessary.
 If no file name given, the graph is stored as *\<filename\>\_\<attribute\>\<png,svg,json\>*.
 The *json*-file can be used to save the current status of the graph and can be loaded back in again for further interactive visualization instead of loading the native *.graphml*.